i-love-flamingo/flamingo-carotene/packages/eslint-config-flamingo-carotene/README.md

 # Module `eslint-config-flamingo-carotene`
-This package provides a Flamingo-Carotene ESLint config that can also be extended inside the projects.
+This package provides a Flamingo-Carotene [ESLint](https://github.com/eslint/eslint) config that can also be used and extended inside your projects.

 ## How to use
 ```